farmOS/farmOS/docs/development/architecture.md

 ## Farm Assets

-The "Farm Asset" entity type is provided by the [Farm Asset module], and is used to represent "assets" or "things" in the farm. farmOS comes with a core set of asset types, including Plantings, Animals, and Equipment - and more can be added via contributed modules.
+The "Farm Asset" entity type is provided by the "Farm Asset" module, and is used to represent "assets" or "things" in the farm. farmOS comes with a core set of asset types, including Plantings, Animals, and Equipment - and more can be added via contributed modules.

 ## Logs

-The "Log" entity type is provided by the [Log module], and is used to represent various types of events that are recorded on a farm (ie: activities, observations, inputs, harvests, etc).
+The "Log" entity type is provided by the "Log" module, and is used to represent various types of events that are recorded on a farm (ie: activities, observations, inputs, harvests, etc).

-The [Farm Log module] provides a [core set of log types] that can apply to any kind of asset.
-Other modules can provide more specific log types - like the "Seeding" log type, which is provided by the [Farm Crop module].
+The "Farm Log" module provides a [core set of log types] that can apply to any kind of asset.
+Other modules can provide more specific log types - like the "Seeding" log type, which is provided by the "Farm Crop" module.

 ## Taxonomy Terms